Vibha2286/Planets/README.md

 ### Additional
 Unit tests were written using XCTest to test the networking calls with URLSession, Coredata Mocking, ViewModel with morethan 80+ coverage.The app supports light/dark mode, landscape/portrait orientation and uses Dynamic Type.

+## Future Features and Improvements

+- CoreData Interactor can be more flexible
+- UI/UX can be more improve
+- Data resndring for Residence and Films
+- More flexible Repository to coordinate withNetwork layer
+- UITest cases
+- Coordinators to navigate controllers
+- Component based development
+- Pull to referece and load more functionality
+- Notification to get local database refersh if any new planet added in server